RyanMeeker/Patient-Prediction-Models/README.md

 # Random_Forest_LightGBM

-Purpouse:
+Purpose:
-Compare the accuracy between Light GBM and Random Forest models
+~~Compare the accuracy between Light GBM and Random Forest models~~

+TODO:
+Improvements need to be made for parameters.
+Implement https://optuna.org/

+Work on graphing results.
+Feature selection on importance